squiidz/bonejs/README.md

 # bonejs
-bone mux in javascript
+experimental project for learning js.
-for learning purpose !!
+Only for learning purpose.